scala/docs.scala-lang/_overviews/getting-started/index.md

     println(paths.length)
 ```

-This program is identical to the one above with the only difference being that other toolkit libraries will also be available to use
+This program is identical to the one above, with the only difference being that other toolkit libraries will also be available to use
-and their downloaded versions, instead of being specified by hand, will be the newest ones included in toolkit.
+and their downloaded versions, instead of being specified by hand, will be the newest ones included in the toolkit.

 ### Using REPL

-You can execute code interactively using REPL provided by `scala` command.
+You can execute code interactively using REPL provided by the `scala` command.
 Execute `scala` in console without any arguments.
 ```
 $ scala
 Welcome to Scala 3.5.0 (20-ea, Java OpenJDK 64-Bit Server VM).